 Various buffer strip Byelaws are in place within the SFRA study area, to be consulted when allocating new development.
-Under the Environmental Permitting Regulations 2016 (England and Wales), the Environment Agency specifies that no development is permitted within 8m of any Main River without previous consent from the Authority.
+Under the Environmental Permitting Regulations 2018 (England and Wales), the Environment Agency specifies that no development is permitted within 8m of any Main River without previous consent from the Authority.
 This distance is measured horizontally from the foot of any bank of the river on the landward side, or where there is no such bank, measured horizontally from the top edge of the batter enclosing the river.
-Crawley Borough and Horsham District Council provide design guidance for buffer strips of 9-12m from any ordinary watercourse.
+Furthermore, no development should be permitted within 8m of any ordinary watercourse without previous consent from the Lead Local Flood Authority.

-Additionally, Thames Water under the Water Industry Act (1991) which granted their ownership over all public sewers within their administrative area, have restricted easement within 3m of their sewer systems without prior consent.
+Additionally, Thames Water under the Water Industry Act (1991) which granted their ownership over all public sewers within their administrative area, have restricted easement within 3m of their sewer systems without prior consent16.